wp-plugins/upload-media-by-zip/readme.txt

 == Frequently Asked Questions ==

+= The zip file uploads, but the contents aren't extracted = Try this: Open up the upload-media-by-zip.php file and locate <code>WP_Filesystem()</code> (line 257).
+Surrounding it are three lines labeled 1, 2, and three.
+Uncomment those.

+This problem happens only on some server setups, I haven't experienced it personally which makes it difficult for me to provide a better solution.
+If you have one, please share.

 = The tabs in the media pop-up are all crazy =
 Sounds like you're using 2.8.
 Update.

-= The zip file uploads, but the contents aren't extracted = Try this: Open up the upload-media-by-zip.php file and locate <code>WP_Filesystem()</code> (line 257).
-Surrounding it are three lines labeled 1, 2, and three.
-Uncomment those.

 == Screenshots ==